joshayoung/testing-principles-with-xamarin/unit-testing.md

 #### Scenario: Constructor Tests for Properties
 * GIVEN: I have a constructor that accepts params which then sets properties on my class.
-* WHEN: I write my test for my class.
+* WHEN: I write my test for this constructor.
 * THEN: I should test that the class has set the correct properties on my object.

-(This prevents degradation from the original design intent of the class.)

 ```csharp
   public class Player